About the Army Relief Trust Fund

 The original source of funds came from the allocation of sixty thousand pounds (AUD$120,000) by the government of the day, from the profits of canteens during WWII.
 The Army Relief Trust Fund was formerly known as the AMF Relief Trust Fund.
 The Fund’s only source of income is interest on investments and a small fee charged on loans.

-To ensure that ARTF funds are used solely for the benefit of soldiers and their dependents, the Department of Defence provides secretarial, administrative and infrastructure support to the Fund.
+To ensure that ARTF funds are used solely for the benefit of soldiers and their dependants, the Department of Defence provides management and infrastructure support to the Fund.

-The Fund secretariat is embedded within Personnel Branch and is located in Canberra.
+The Fund is embedded within Army People Capability Branch and is located in Canberra.

-The Trust is managed by a Board of Trustees drawn from various ranks and positions.
-Trustees are appointed by the Minster for Defence and serve on a voluntary basis.
+The Trust is managed by a Board of Trustees drawn from various ranks and ex officio appointments.
+Trustees are appointed by the Minister for Defence Personnel and serve on a voluntary basis.

 Trustees are supported by a small management team embedded within Army People Capability Branch at Army HQ Brindabella Park.

 Services to members

-General Loans – are loans for any ‘worthwhile’ purpose and will be by far the majority of loans issued.
+General Purpose Loans – are loans for any ‘worthwhile’ purpose and comprise the majority of loans issued.
 Examples of General loans are: